johnku001/newrelic-notice-error-agent/README.md

 First test your new relic account connection.
 Make a `.env` file with the `.env.example` and filling in the variables.
 <br />

-`NEWRELIC_APP_NAME` is the the application name used in new relic.
-You can use it to search the error message of your application.
+`error_message` is the error message you would like to send to new relic.

+`workflow_name` is the name of workflow.

-`NEWRELIC_LICENSE_KEY` is the license key of your new relic account.
+`workflow_status` is the status of workflow.

-`FUNCTION_NAME` is the function name of your application function.
+`workflow_duration` is the duration of workflow.

 <br />